The Gospel According to John:

 learn more Old Testament history

 To learn more background history about the Samaritans and the Jews, and what’s behind their animosity toward each other, read “Who Are the Samaritans?” on page 32 in The Gospel According to John: An Encounter with Grace & Truth.
-You also can check out our online commentary and video for related to Lesson 21 Israel’s Sins Lead to Deportation in the Turning to God’s Word Catholic Bible study Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume I: A Kingdom Divided.
+You also can learn more from our study book, as well as from our online commentary and video related to Lesson 21 Israel’s Sins Lead to Deportation in the Turning to God’s Word Catholic Bible study Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume I: A Kingdom Divided.

 geographical bias in the Bible